gavinmdouglas/HoMer_workflow/README.md

 _This workflow was developed based on HoMer v1.0 and RANGER-DTL v2.0._

 Before starting the workflow you should keep in mind is that HoMer does not allow *any* non-alphanumeric characters (e.g., underscores) in any input file paths.
 This is true for both the file names themselves *and for the full file paths* (e.g., no underscores or periods can be present in any folder names that are part of file paths).
-This is important as it can be inconvenient (and confusing if you're unaware of what is causing problems) if you have to rename files and move them to new folders once you get to that step.
+This is important as it can be inconvenient (and confusing if you're unaware of what is causing problems) if you have to rename files and move them to new folders once you get to that step (below I made symbolic links to where the files were to get around this problem).

 ## Prep input for HoMer (and RANGER-DTL) workflow